karlaxnieves/support-git-delete-yespo/docs/User data/subscriber-data-collection/how-create-campaign-collect-additional-contact-data.md

 > 📘 Note
 >
-> To collect web push tokens, use only the task Get contact; otherwise, the Velocity block won't display.
+> To collect web push tokens, use only the task **Get contact**; otherwise, the Velocity block won't display.

 ### Option 2.
 Send different emails.